SeeWatson/ga4-standard-data-layer/events/click.md

 # Click

-This event will be automatically sent whenever a user clicks on an HTML anchor `<a>` tag.
+This event may be sent whenever a user clicks on an HTML anchor `<a>` tag.

+Alternatively, GTM can be configured to automatically detect most clicks without needing an explicit data layer event.
+If you are using this approach we would recommend using our .
+In that case, this event only becomes necessary in situations GTM cannot easily detect, such as clicks inside of iframes.

 ## Javascript Code
 ```js